gtatters/ThermalImagingWorkshop/Readme.md

 - Please download FLIR Studio Starter here (https://www.flir.co.uk/instruments/thermal-studio-plan-selection/ ) and choose the free option that gives us limited access to features:

 ![Teledyne Flir Website](img/FLIR_Studio_Screenshot.png)

+- This version is free, although you do need to "sign up" with FLIR to have access.

 - Register with FLIR and they will send you a license key to access the free software features.